Disability StudiesFind a programme

 Obtaining a PhD is a route into an academic post, either within a higher education institution or in a public sector or research enterprise.

-Previous graduates have gone on to work for the University of Bristol or other universities, public sector bodies, third sector organisations, self-advocacy and user-led organisations, local government or education.
+Previous graduates have gone on to work for universities, public sector bodies, third sector organisations, self-advocacy and user-led organisations, local government or education.
 Their roles have been strongly related to applied social research.

 Norah Fry Research Centre

 Professor David Abbott, (Professor), Disabled children living in residential settings; issues for disabled children and young people and their families; making transitions to adulthood; multi-agency working.

 Dr Sandra Dowling BA (London), MA (ELond), PhD (Ulster), (Lecturer in Disability Studies)